 Implementation of Secure Software Development best practices with static and dynamic code analysis tools, such as Micro Focus Fortify Static Code Analyzer and WebInspect, to detect vulnerabilities in the code and provide actionable remediation strategies.

 Torch provides Computer Network Defense (CND) at both the Local Control Center (LCC) and the Computer Service Provider (CSP) tiers of responsibility.
 Torch personnel routinely work all stages of Incident Response (IR), Cyber Tasking Orders (CTO), and Information Assurance Vulnerability Management (IAVM).

 Risk Management Framework

-Implementation, administration, support, and management of DIACAP and RMF transition; along with other federal cyber security compliance mandates such as Federal Information Security Management Act of 2002 (FISMA), Federal Information Processing Standards (FIPS) Publications, National Institute of Standards and Technology (NIST) Special Publications (800 Series), DoD Instruction 8500.01 and 8510.01.
+Implementation, administration, support, and management of legacy DIACAP and RMF requirements; along with other federal cyber security compliance mandates such as Federal Information Security Management Act of 2002 (FISMA), Federal Information Processing Standards (FIPS) Publications, National Institute of Standards and Technology (NIST) Special Publications (800 Series), DoD Instruction 8500.01 and 8510.01.

 Specialized Scientific Environments